-Just like any other fresh plants, aloe vera gel also gets oxidised very fast.
-Oxidation is a natural process which makes freshly cut fruits and vegetable dark.
+Just like any other fresh plant, aloe vera gel also gets oxidised very fast.
+Oxidation is a natural process that makes freshly cut fruits and vegetable dark.

 Also as mentioned earlier, aloe vera gel is about 99.5% water which makes it more susceptible to get expire faster.